Speckled Mushroom Murano Table Lamp

-Materials: Chromed iron, Murano mouth blown crystal glass, made in the vetro doublé technique: white on the inside and white and brown mottled on the outside.
+Materials: Chromed iron ring.
+Murano hand blown crystal glass. made in the vetro doublé technique: white on the inside and white and brown speckled/mottled on the outside.
 Bakelite socket.

 Height: 28 cm / 11.02”

 Width: ∅ 18 cm / 7.08”

 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: To be appraised.